 GreenCitizen offers a hard disk destruction service at our Eco-Centers and through business pickups.
-Each hard drive is tracked down to the serial and model number, and then destroyed and shredded in our hard disk destroyer.
+Each hard drive is tracked down to the serial and model number, and then crushed in our hard disk destroyer.
 Once all hard drives have been destroyed, we will send you a certificate of destruction listing each individual drive with serial and model number.

 In addition to hard drives, GreenCitizen offers a destruction service for Cell phones and PDAs

 It is $20 per hard drive/device for customers dropping off at an Eco-Center.

 GreenCitizen also offers an on-site hard disk destruction service for businesses and will bring the portable hard disk destroyer to your facility/office.
 In interest of full accountability, your staff can watch the hard disk destroyer crush the hard drives.
 After the hard drives are destroyed GreenCitizen will send a certificate of destruction.